iterative/dvc.org/content/docs/user-guide/data-management/remote-storage/ssh.md

 </admon>

-Using a private key is usually the recommended way to auth an SSH connection, and it should be saved in a key file.
-You can set it's path as shown below.
+Using a private key is usually the recommended way to authenticate an SSH connection, and it should be saved in a key file.
+You can set its path as shown below.
 Often these require a passphrase to use as well: You can set up DVC to ask for it each time, or set it directly.